What Are The Golf Senior Tee Box Rules?

 The wind is also factored into this equation.

-When you arrive to play your round, you will determine your handicap for that day, by your choice of the tee box.
+When you arrive to play your round, you will determine your handicap for that day, by your choice of the tee box, such as playing the senior tee box.

 One golden rule is that you may not change from one color tee box to another color during your round.

-A few specific rules apply when you play off the forward or senior tee box, and I have covered them in this article.
+A few specific rules apply when you play off the forward or senior tee box; I have covered them in this article.

-The main purpose is to encourage golfers to move forward to the tee that matches their ability without any stigmatism. ( This is my version of the word ego.)
+The main purpose is to encourage golfers to move to the tee that matches their ability without stigmatism.

 This move will also speed up play.